All Episodes

 Conservatism is under siege.

-It needs to be defended, and it needs to go on offense, and any republican or any pseudo-conservative in our own media, in our own party running for office, any, any Republicanslash conservative who thinks we need to add to this list of things that LBJ did is not conservative.
+And any Republican or any pseudo-conservative in our own media, in our own party running for office, any, Any Republican slash conservative who thinks we need to add to this list of things that LBJ did is not conservative.

 Anybody who thinks we need a new program for unwed mothers, we got five.

-Anybody who thinks we need a new program for for the sick or for poverty, we've got 14.
+Anybody who thinks we need a new program for the sick or for poverty, we've got 14.

-And any Republican, any conservative in the media in the party who says we need more of these programs is not a conservative and should not be allowed to be called one because he or she is not.
+And any Republican, any conservative in the media, in the party, who says we need more of these programs is not a conservative and should not be allowed to be called one because he or she is not.

-My North Carolina mistress just sent me an email.
+Now, my North Carolina mistress just sent me an email.

 Aside from telling me that the me she knows from yesterday is true to form.